 This paper examined sub-regional strategic partnership and maritime security in the Gulf of Guinea: the experience of Economic Community of Central African States (ECCAS), 2007-2016.
-The review of extant literature showed a researchable gap in knowledge upon which two essential hypotheses were derived and they determined the course of the study, namely: (1) The lack of effective strategic and technical cooperation among ECCAS member states accounted for the rise in maritime attacks in the Central African part of the Gulf of Guinea between 2007 and 2016, and (2) The poor governance structure in various ECCAS member states affected maritime security in the Central African part of the Gulf of Guinea between 2007 and 2017.
-Based on the conclusion
+The review of extant literature showed a researchable gap in knowledge upon which two essential hypotheses were derived and they determined the course of the study, namely: (1) The lack of effective strategic and technical cooperation among ECCAS member states accounted for the rise in maritime attacks in the states affected maritime security in the Central African part of the Gulf of Guinea between 2007 and 2017.
+Based on the conclusion drawn, the following recommendations are made

-The ECCAS member states should urgently encourage greater attention to security, development and integration challenges in Central Africa, especially to strengthen and reposition the Central African Multilateral Force (FOMAC) and the Central African Early Warning System (MARAC) for effective maritime security.
+The ECCAS member states should urgently encourage greater attention to security, development and integration challenges in Central Africa, especially to strengthen and reposition the Central Poor Governance Structure and Maritime Security in the Central African Multilateral Force (FOMAC) and the Central African Early Warning System (MARAC) for effective maritime security.

-Again, ECCAS member states must take urgent measures to equip and strengthen their naval capacities so as to effectively combat violent maritime attacks in the Central African part of the Gulf of Guinea.
+Again, ECCAS member states must take urgent measures to equip and strengthen their naval capacities so as to effectively combat violent maritime attacks in the Central African part of the Gulf of